asaidomar/suade_test/README.md

-Django API backend for a eshop, this application was built in order to responds to a test.
+Django API backend for an eshop, this application was built in order to responds to a test.

 ## Installation